-Economic Sanction: The Ethical- and Human Costs Surpass the Benefits
+Economic Sanctions: When the Ethical- and Human Costs Surpass the Benefits

 Philipp Foltz (c.
 1805–1877)